chili-epfl/justhink-dialogue-and-actions-corpus/README.md

-# JUSThink Dialogue and Actions Corpus
+# JUSThink Dialogue and Actions Corpus (Dataset)

-The information contained in this dataset (JUSThink Dialogue and Actions Corpus) includes event logs, test responses and transcripts of children aged 9 through 12, as they participate in the JUSThink activity in pairs of two, to solve a problem on graphs together.
+The information contained in this dataset (JUSThink Dialogue and Actions Corpus) includes event logs, test responses and transcripts of children aged 9 through 12, as they participate in  a robot-mediated human-human collaborative learning activity named JUSThink, where children in teams of two solve a problem on graphs together.
 The information was collected in a study at two international schools in Switzerland, in October 2019.
 The JUSThink activity and its study is first described in [[1]](#references), and elaborated with findings concerning the link between children's learning, performance in the activity, and perception of self, the other and the robot in [[2]](#references).
 See the [project website](https://www.epfl.ch/labs/chili/index-html/research/animatas/justhink/) for details.